Dym077/drf-api02/README.md

 | `DISABLE_COLLECTSTATIC` | 1 (*not needed for the final deployment*) |
 | `SECRET_KEY` | exclusive to the user |

-To deploy properly, Heroku needs two addiional files:
+To deploy properly, Heroku needs two additional files:
 - requirements.txt
 - Procfile